P34SANT/STM32_temperature_control/README.md

-# STM32_temperature_control
+# STM32 Temperature Control

-A real-time temperature control system built with an STM32F407VGT6 evaluation board.
-The system supports both heating and cooling, with temperature feedback from an analog NTC sensor and fan control through an L298N motor driver.
+A real-time temperature control system built with an **STM32F407VGT6 evaluation board**.
+The system supports both **heating and cooling**, with temperature feedback from an analog NTC sensor and fan control through an L298N motor driver.

-The project was developed using CLion, CMake, and STM32CubeMX, with STM32 HAL, FreeRTOS, and the CMSIS-RTOS v2 API.
+The project was developed using **CLion, CMake, and STM32CubeMX**, with **STM32 HAL, FreeRTOS, and the CMSIS-RTOS v2 API**.

-Features
+## Features

 - STM32F407VGT6 based
 - Analog NTC temperature sensing